Comparative evaluation of point process forecasts: Extended simulation study

-A further sequence of experiments considers the speed of convergence in Proposition~\ref{prop:approx_spatial}, i.e.\ how well the binned scoring function $S_\mathrm{bin}^{\cT_n}$ given in~\eqref{eq:score_bin}, together with a forecast-independent correction term, approximates $S_2$.
-We select a dissecting system of partitions $(\cT_n)_{n \in \nat}$ of $[0,1]^2$ which arises from partitioning both axes, i.e.\ each bin $B_{ij}^{(n)} \in \cT_n$ is given by $[(i-1)/n, i/n ] \times [(j-1)/n , j/n]$ for $i,j \in \{1, \ldots, n \}$.
-The number of bins is thus $k_n = n^2$ and we choose $n \in \{1,2, \ldots, 35\}$ for the simulations.
-As forecasts we rely on the functions $f_0, \ldots, f_5$ introduced above which we transform into bin reports $f_{l,ij}^{(n)}$ by computing the integral of $f_l$ over the bin $B_{ij}^{(n)}$ for all bins.
-These reports are then compared to the number of points per bin via $S_\mathrm{bin}^{\cT_n}$.
-Figure~\ref{fig:simBinned} illustrates convergence for growing $n$ in the case where $\Phi$ is a Poisson process or a LGCP as specified above with $M=200$ repetitions.
-It underlines that the speed of convergence depends on the reported intensity.
-The behaviour does not change significantly when using the Gaussian DPP or Thomas process, thus the corresponding plots are omitted.
+The same conclusion holds for the results of DM tests given in Table~\ref{tab:simPoissonCox_pois} resemble those in Table~\ref{tab:simPPPDPP}.
+This suggests that in our experiments the choice of $c = 1/10$ for $S_1$ leads to a similar balance of shape and total mass of the intensity as with $S_2$.
+However, in other forecast settings, or with a different choice of $c$, the two scoring functions may lead to differing conclusions.
+As in the previous experiments, the clustering of the LGCP and the Thomas process leads to less conclusive decisions between the forecasts.
+In contrast, the inhibition of the Gaussian DPP seems to facilitate the comparison between the forecasts.

-An alternative way to study convergence consists of plotting the results of DM tests based on $S_\mathrm{bin}^{\cT_n}$ for increasing $n$.
-The corresponding fractions converge to the values in Table~\ref{tab:simPoissonCox_pois}, as illustrated in Figure~\ref{fig:simDMconvergence} for the comparisons of $f_0$ to $f_1, \ldots, f_4$.
-Note that $f_5$ is omitted in this figure, since $f_0$ was always preferred over $f_5$ for all values of $n$.
-These simulations suggest that starting from $n=10$, i.e.~for 100 bins, the DM results based on $S_\mathrm{bin}^{\cT_n}$ are overall in good agreement with the results based on $S_2$.
+A further sequence of experiments considers the speed of convergence in Proposition~4, i.e.\ how well score differences based on $S_\mathrm{cell}^{\cT_n}$, as defined in~(14), approximate score differences based on $S_2$~\eqref{eq:score_intensity2}.
+We select a family of partitions $(\cT_n)_{n \in \nat}$ of $[0,1]^2$ which arises from dyadic partitions of both axes.
+Specifically, each grid cell $B_{ij}^{(n)} \in \cT_n$ is given by $[(i-1)/2^n, i/2^n ] \times [(j-1)/2^n , j/2^n]$ for $i,j \in \{1, \ldots, 2^n \}$.
+The number of cells is thus $k_n = 2^{2n}$ and we choose $n \in \{1, \ldots, 6\}$ for the simulations.
+As forecasts we rely on the intensity functions $f_0, \ldots, f_5$ introduced in Section~4 which we transform into grid-based reports $f_{l,ij}^{(n)}$ by integrating $f_l$ over the grid cell $B_{ij}^{(n)}$.
+These reports are then compared to the number of points per cells via $S_\mathrm{cell}^{\cT_n}$.
+We study the convergence of the rejection probabilities of DM tests based on $S_\mathrm{cell}^{\cT_n}$ for $N = \Nsim$ i.i.d.\ samples of $\Phi$ and increasing $n$.
+The corresponding fractions converge to the values in Table~\ref{tab:simPoissonCox_pois}, as illustrated in Figure~\ref{fig:simDMconvergence} for the comparisons of $f_0$ to $f_1, \ldots, f_5$.
+These simulations suggest that for forecasts which are far from the underlying truth $n=2$, i.e.\ 16 grid cells, is already enough to obtain DM results based on $S_\mathrm{cell}^{\cT_n}$ which are in good agreement with the results based on $S_2$ (Table~\ref{tab:simPoissonCox_pois}).
+For intensity functions closer to the truth, such as $f_1$, $n = 3$, i.e.~64 grid cells, seems necessary to obtain a good approximation.